 A Rental lease agreement is a written contract between the Landlord and Tenant.
 The agreement gives the Tenant(s) the right to occupy the property for a period of time in exchange for monthly rent payments.

 Step 1 – Lease Type

 Before listing a rental property online or making it available for showings, property owners or landlords need to decide on the type of lease they want to offer.
-They can choose between a long-term or a seasonal (short-term) lease.
-If the intention is to rent the property out for an extended period, landlords can offer annual leases with an option to renew every year.
+They choose between a long-term or a seasonal (short-term) lease.

 - Long-term lease – A lease contract valid for a minimum of 12 months.

-- Short-term lease – A lease contract that is either set at a duration of less than 12 months or on a monthly (month-to-month) basis.
+- Short-term lease – Duration of less than 12 months or monthly (month-to-month) basis.

 - Vacation lease – An agreement used for arrangements of one month or less.

 Advertising rental properties depends on the local market and the target audiences.
 Landlords or property owners can choose from different advertising platforms, but it’s essential to be transparent about the property’s condition, updated photos, and prices to simplify the rental process.
 Also consider hiring a real estate agent to manage the rental process.

 - Middle-cost markets – Zillow, Redfin

 Step 3 – Prepare a Rental Application

 A rental application serves to uncover three major concerns for an owner of property about a Tenant: